dheerajshenoy/IMGV/README.md

 Note that if the `keybindings` table is present in the `Defaults` table, then default keybindings will not be loaded.

 # Changelogs and Bug Fixes

+- 15 Aug 2024
+    - Make minimap render over the graphicsview instead of being a widget on the panel
+    - Add tag features
+    - Create and assign tags for images in a session.
+    - Fit image on load option
+    - Added more configuration options to lua

 - 14 Aug 2024
     - Minimap